-The other was that the UK was rapidly running out of pretexts to keep Assange locked out of view, after police had been allowed to drag him from the embassy in early 2019.
-(Ecuador's new president had changed offi-
+The other was that the UK was rapidly running out of pretexts to keep Assange locked had been allowed to arag him from the embassy in early 2019.
+(Ecuador's new president had changed official policy on sheltering Assange, shortly after the IMF agreed an enormous \$4.2 billion loan.)